jemcafe/AWS-Uploader/README.md

 # AWS S3 Upload

-Files can be uploaded to AWS S3.
+This is a simple app that uploads file to AWS S3.

-On the AWS side, I'm using IAM which supplies some basic security.
-It is setup where the user is only given permission to read, add (put), or delete objects in the specified bucket.
+On the AWS side, I'm using IAM which supplies basic security.
+It is setup so users only have permission to read, add (put), or delete objects in a specific bucket.

 ## Modules Installed

+* aws-sdk
+* multer
+* multerS3
+* superagent
+* react-dropzone
 * express
 * body-parser
 * massive
 * postgreSQL
 * axios
-* aws-sdk
-* multer
-* multerS3
-* superagent
-* react-dropzone